Total Copper (Blood)

-A low concentration of copper could mean that you have
+A low amount of copper could mean that you have:

-In Wilson's disease, blood levels of copper are low even while copper builds up to toxic levels in the liver and other organs.
-An exception is the person with Wilson's who has acute liver failure.
+In Wilson disease, blood levels of copper are low even while copper builds up to toxic levels in the liver and other organs.
+An exception is the person with Wilson who has acute liver failure.
 In this case, the level of copper in the blood may be higher than normal.

 Any of the following conditions could cause your test result to be high:

 Copper toxicity from taking in too much copper, perhaps through water or dietary supplements